Snow much fun at these outdoor centres

 If you’re ready to take your snowy hikes to the next level, don a pair of snowshoes and hit the beach.
 Yup, even in winter!
 Located on the St. Lawrence River, the site and its adjoining forest offer five kilometres of trails to walk, snowshoe, fat bike, or cross-country ski (on untraced trails and you must have your own ski equipment).

-Fat bikes (for 12 years old and up) can be rented for $10/hour, snowshoes are $4/hour for adults, and $3/hour for children.
-Due to health measures, you must provide your own bicycle helmet for cycling.
-Rentals are available Monday to Friday 10 a.m. to 3 p.m., Weekends from 11 a.m. to 3 p.m.
+Fat bikes (for 10 years old and up) can be rented for $10/hour, snowshoes are $4/hour for adults, and $3/hour for children.
+Helmets are not supplied.
+Rentals are available Monday to Friday 10 a.m. to 3 p.m., and weekends from 11 a.m. to 3 p.m.

 Rentals are by reservation only done by email or by phone at email@example.com or 450-267-3003.
 Those with their own equipment can visit at any time.
 Access to the site and parking is free.